MoyinF/cmput412-w23/FinalProject/README.md

 ## Structure

 The package for autonomous driving is: driver.
-We will discuss the execution of the python source files for each package (which are located inside the packages `src` folder).
+We will discuss the execution of the python source files for each package (which are located inside the package's `src` folder).

 ## Execution: